trimethylpentan/sensorsystem/documentation/enduser-documentation.md

 ![Selection: 'Temperatur'](./images/graphTemperature.png)

-The fourth section displays the airpressure at the time of measurement.
+The fourth section displays the air pressure at the time of measurement.

 ##### The table

-The second section of the webinterface `Tabelle` displays a table that shows the data of each measure point.
+The second section of the web interface `Tabelle` displays a table that shows the data of each measure point.

 ![A table with example data](./images/table.png)